 - Respite care

-To access post-adoption services, adoptive parents should contact the local adoption specialist in their county of residence.
-Specialists are listed at http://www.fosterarkansas.org/Connect.aspx.
+To access post-adoption services, adoptive parents should contact the local adoption specialist.
+If you can’t reach your adoption specialist you can contact your local county office or call our main office at 1-888-736-2820

 Not all services may be available in all cases.
 Parents should contact their adoption assistance worker or post-adoption services contact for information regarding process, eligibility, availability, and duration of services.